bizz84/firebase_user_avatar_flutter/README.md

-## Advanced Provider Architecture - Image Picker + Firebase Storage Upload
+# Advanced Provider Architecture Tutorial - Image Picker + Firebase Storage Upload

 This project shows how to capture, upload and show an avatar image, dependent on the currently logged-in user.

-It serves as the foundation for some advanced tutorials on Provider architecture.
+It serves as the foundation for the following tutorials on Provider architecture:

-TODO: YouTube Banner

-## Tutorial Steps

-### Advanced Provider Tutorial - Part 1: Project Setup & Authentication Flow
+## Advanced Provider Tutorial - Part 1: Project Setup & Authentication Flow

 To get started with this tutorial, checkout the [`initial-setup`]() branch.